marco-buratto/open-securekos-installer/README.rst

 Resilient Linux Installer
 =========================

-**Resilient Linux Installer** is the deployment system for writing the Resilient Linux OS onto a hard drive - it will create the **liveng partitioning scheme**.
+**Resilient Linux Installer** is the deployment system for writing the Resilient Linux ISO image onto a hard drive - it will create the **liveng partitioning scheme**.

 This program must be launched from the Resilient Linux live installer system.